deepkit/deepkit-website2/src/pages/documentation/app.md

 └── tsconfig.json
 ```

-We setup a basic tsconfig file and enable Deepkit's type compiler by setting `reflection` to `true`.
+We set up a basic tsconfig file and enable Deepkit's type compiler by setting `reflection` to `true`.
 This is required to use the dependency injection container and other features.

 ```json title=tsconfig.json